gramineproject/graphene/Documentation/devel/performance.rst

 non-debug configuration (again, typically simple ``make SGX=1`` is sufficient).
 Finally, disable the debug log of Graphene by specifying the manifest option ``loader.log_level = "none"``.

+There are several manifest options that may improve performance of some workloads.
+The manifest options include:

+- ``libos.check_invalid_pointers = 0`` -- disable checks of invalid pointers on
+  system call invocations.
+Most real-world applications never provide invalid arguments to system calls, so there is no need in additional checks.
+- ``sgx.preheat_enclave = 1`` -- pre-fault all enclave pages during enclave
+  initialization.
+This shifts the overhead of page faults on non-present enclave pages from runtime to enclave startup time.
+Using this option makes sense only if the whole enclave memory fits into :term:`EPC`.

 If your application periodically fails and complains about seemingly irrelevant things, it may be due to insufficient enclave memory.
 Please try to increase